ozgurakbaba/ozgurakbaba/README.md

 ### Hey there 👋

-I'm Ozgur, an experienced software engineer who is passionate about user experience, interface design and technical SEO.
+I'm Ozgur, an experienced front end web engineer who is passionate about user experience, interface design and technical SEO.
 I love to build and experiment with consumer-facing web products that are fast, scalable and easy to use!

 * HTML, CSS, JavaScript, C#, .NET, Node and React 👨‍💻